JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 ---------------------------------------------

 1. He want to start working immediately
-2. He plan to start working in 2 or 3 years’ time
+2. He plan to start working in 2 or 3 years’
 3. He want to start working sometime in the future
 4. He has no idea ----> (Go to :numref:`Q{number} <receive-unemployment-benefit-husband>`)